- What Is It?

 Ingrown hair facts

-- Ingrown hairs are a benign skin disorder commonly seen in teenagers and adults.
+- Ingrown hairs are a common, benign skin disorder seen in all age groups.

-- Ingrown hairs look like scattered, pinpoint tan or red bumps.
+- Ingrown hairs appear as individual tan or red bumps.

-- Ingrown hairs are often caused by improper shaving.
+- Ingrown hairs are may be produced by shaving too closely.

 - Ingrown hairs may resolve on their own without treatment.

 - Avoid close shaves to prevent ingrown hair.